serz/lite-adserver-ui/README.md

 ## Deployment

-This project is configured for deployment on Cloudflare Pages with automatic GitHub integration.
+This project is configured for deployment on **Cloudflare Workers with Static Assets** (migrated from Cloudflare Pages).

 ### Manual Deployment